betfair-datascientists/betfair-datascientists.github.io/src/modelling/brownlowDatathon.md

 ### Competition Rules

-The aim of this competition is to predict **how many votes** a player will receive from the umpires in every given match in the 2025 AFL season!
+The aim of this competition is to predict **how many votes** a player will receive from the umpires in every given match in the 2026 AFL season!
-With 23 players per team across 23 rounds, that's a total of **9522 predictions** across the season!
+With 23 players per team across 23 matches, that's a total of **9522 predictions** across the season!

 The individual match predictions must meet the following criteria: